KhronosGroup/Vulkan-Loader/docs/LoaderLayerInterface.md

 This not an exhaustive list but should better clarify the behavior of the loader in complex situations.

-* The API version specified by an implicit layer is used to determine whether the layer should be enabled.
+* The Vulkan Loader in versions 1.3.228 and above will enable implicit layers regardless of the API version specified by the application in `VkApplicationInfo::apiVersion`.
-If the layer's API version is less than the version given by the application in `VkApplicationInfo`, the implicit layer is not enabled.
+Previous loader versions (1.3.227 and below) used to have a requirement where implicit layer's API version must be equal to or greater than the API version of the application for the layer to be enabled.
-Thus, any implicit layers must have an API version that is the same or higher than the application.
-This applies to implicit meta layers and the override layer.
-Therefore, an application which supports an API version that is newer than any implicit meta layers will prevent the meta layer from activating.
+The change relaxed the implicit layer loading requirements because it was determined that the perceived protection of preventing older layers running with newer applications wasn't enough to justify the friction it caused.
+This was due to older layers no longer working with newer applications for no apparent reason, as well as older layers having to update the manifest to work with newer applications.
+The layer didn't need to do anything else to get their layer working again, which meant that a layer didn't need to prove that their layer worked with newer API versions.
+Thus, the disabling caused confusion for users but didn't protect them from potentially badly behaving layers.

 * An implicit layer will ignore its disable environment variable being set if it is a component in an active meta layer.